LATEST ARTICLE

 Definition of Environmental Factors

 Environmental aspects are the conditions, surroundings, and influences that are not a direct concern of the project team yet may impact how well a project advances.
 It is helpful to consider such factors as fitting into two broad groups: internal and external.
-Internal factors are those that reside within the organisation such as corporate culture, resources available and the weight of stakeholders.
-External factors occupy the space beyond the organisation and emasculates the elements of the political, economic, social, technological and environmental landscape.
+Internal factors are those that reside within the organization such as corporate culture, resources available, and the weight of stakeholders.
+External factors occupy the space beyond the organization and emasculate the elements of the political, economic, social, technological, and environmental landscape.

 Types of Environmental Factors (Internal and External)